-1. Initial Examination & Consultation (45-60 minutes)
+1. Initial Consultation (50 minutes)

-2. Diagnostic Records (30-40 minutes)
+2. Diagnostic Records (30 minutes)

-3. Final Consultation (45-60 minutes)
+3. Final Consultation (50 minutes)

 4. Start Appointment (60-90 minutes)

-Before you leave, the assistant will show you how to keep your teeth and braces clean by giving you a demonstration on proper oral hygiene (brushing and flossing) during orthodontic treatment.
+Before you go, the assistant will show you how to keep your teeth and braces clean by giving you a demonstration on proper oral hygiene (brushing and flossing) during orthodontic treatment.
 They will also educate you on what not to eat in order to avoid broken brackets and appliances.
-This information is very important and can directly influence your end result so make sure to listen up!
+This information is very important and can directly influence your end result, so make sure to listen up!

-5. Regular Adjustment Appointments (15-30 minutes)
+5. Regular Adjustments (20-40 minutes)

-These appointments are usually every 4-8 weeks and, depending on the stage of treatment you are in, can involve a change to your wires, elastics, and/or brackets.
+These appointments are usually every 6-8 weeks and, depending on the stage of treatment you are in, can involve a change to your wires, elastics, and/or brackets.
 There is usually a chance to brush and floss without your wires in as well, but make sure you are not relying on this as your only thorough cleaning!
 Cavities and gum disease can occur very fast if oral hygiene is not ideal.